malcolmnewson/Simple-Budget---Seng-350/docs/M6/retro.md

 ## What did we do that went well?
   * **The DAO's were well written**
 The DAO's had descriptive comments, consistent error handling, and clean code.
 This made them easy to impliment within other modules,  and easy to unit test.
   * **Skill-levels were accurately assessed**
 During the design phase we were able to determine the experience levels of each team member.
 This allowed us to split up the workloads  to ensure that no team members have too little or too much work.
+  * **Met regularly**
+  < Add description here >
+  * **Realistic user stories**
+  < Add description here >

 ## What could we of done better?
   * **Setting code quality expectations**